jhennies/snAMST/README.md

 For the following description, change the path names as required.

-Log in to a cluster node
+Log in to a cluster node.

-    ssh user@login-gui02.cluster.embl.de

 Your input data should sit on the scratch: